 The most important layout rule is to keep the AC current loops as small as possible.
 Figure 3 shows the current flow of a buck converter.
 The top schematic shows a dotted line which represents the current flow during the FET switch on-state.
-The middle schematic shows the current flow during the FET switch off-state
+The middle schematic shows the current flow during the FET switch off-state.

 The bottom schematic shows the currents referred to as AC currents.
 These AC currents are the most critical since current is changing in very short time periods.
 The dotted lines of the bottom schematic are the traces to keep as short as possible.
 This will also yield a small loop area reducing the loop inductance.
 To avoid functional problems due to layout, review the PCB layout example.
-Best results are achieved if the placement of the LM22674, the bypass capacitor, the Schottky diode and the inductor are placed as shown in the example.
+Providing 5A of output current in a very low thermal resistance package such as the TO-263 THIN is challenging considering the trace inductances involved.
+Best results are achieved if the placement of the LM22678, the bypass capacitor, the Schottky diode and the inductor are placed as shown in the example.
 It is also recommended to use 2oz copper boards or thicker to help thermal dissipation and to reduce the parasitic inductances of board traces.